 An excellent personal blog by Romain Guy, a key Android framework engineer at Google.
-He recently published a new article on Medium — A better underline for Android, don't miss it if you are curious about interesting ways to use Android’s graphics APIs.
+He published a new article on Medium — A better underline for Android, don’t miss it if you are curious about interesting ways to use Android’s graphics APIs.
 Romain also loves photography.
-You can check out his arts on Flickr and 500px.

-Like the name says, it's a weekly Android news aggregation site that covers a broad range of topics like tutorials, screencasts, news, etc. Just everything that's awesome in the Android Development world.
-Highly recommend to subscribe it.
+Like the name says, it’s a weekly Android news aggregation site that covers a broad range of topics like tutorials, screencasts, news, etc. Just everything that’s awesome in the Android Development world.
+I highly recommend to subscribe to it.

 7. Cyril Mottier

-Cyril Mottier is a mobile product devsigner & Google/Android expert.
+Cyril Mottier is a mobile product designer & Google/Android expert.
 Like he says he loves pushing the limits of Android.
 His blog is a fantastic resource with posts of great depth.
-Cyril is currently Head of Mobile & Web at CaptainTrain, a French online travel agency which provides a booking platform for purchasing train tickets in Europe.
+Cyril is currently Head of Mobile & Web at CaptainTrain, a French online travel agency that provides a booking platform for purchasing train tickets in Europe.

 8. Envato Tuts+